OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 - [Tcpdump](http://www.androidtcpdump.com) - A command line packet capture utility.
 - [Wireshark](https://www.wireshark.org/download.html) - An open-source packet analyzer.
 - [Canape](http://www.contextis.com/services/research/canape/) - A network testing tool for arbitrary protocols.
-- [Mallory](https://intrepidusgroup.com/insight/mallory/ - A Man in The Middle Tool (MiTM\)) that is used to monitor and manipulate traffic on mobile devices and applications.
+- [Mallory](https://intrepidusgroup.com/insight/mallory/) - A Man in The Middle Tool (MiTM\)) that is used to monitor and manipulate traffic on mobile devices and applications.

 ### Interception Proxies

 - [Burp Suite](https://portswigger.net/burp/download.html) - Burp Suite is an integrated platform for performing security testing of applications.
 - [OWASP ZAP](https://github.com/zaproxy/zaproxy) - The OWASP Zed Attack Proxy (ZAPis a free security tools which can help you automatically find security vulnerabilities in your web applications and web services.
-- [Fiddler](http://www.telerik.com/fiddler) - Fiddler is an HTTP debugging proxy server application which can captures HTTP and HTTPS traffic and logs it for the user to review.
+- [Fiddler](http://www.telerik.com/fiddler) - Fiddler is an HTTP debugging proxy server application which captures HTTP and HTTPS traffic and logs it for the user to review.
 Fiddler can also be used to modify HTTP traffic for troubleshooting purposes as it is being sent or received.
 - [Charles Proxy](http://www.charlesproxy.com) - HTTP proxy / HTTP monitor / Reverse Proxy that enables a developer to view all of the HTTP and SSL / HTTPS traffic between their machine and the Internet.

 ### IDEs